dlion/dryrun/_posts/2024-01-12-pointerpodcast-extreme-programming-buildpacks.md

 ---
-title: "PointerPodcast - Buildpacks and Extreme Programming"
+title: PointerPodcast - Buildpacks and Extreme Programming
-description: "I decided to expose myself more and more, I like to share my opinions and experiences (you can say reading this blog), and this time I decided to attend as a interviewee for a…"
+description: I decided to expose myself more and more, I like to share my opinions and experiences (you can say reading this blog), and this time I decided to attend as a interviewee for a…
 tags:
+- work
+- personal
-  - Life
+- devops
 cover: "/assets/images/covers/podcast.png"
 ---

 I decided to expose myself more and more, I like to share my opinions and experiences (you can say reading this blog), and this time I decided to attend as a interviewee for a well known Podcast in Italy talking about something I've done for 3 months, are you curious about it?